ReVIEWTalentFeedback/ReviewTalentFeedback-Homepage/studentworker.md

 ReVIEW is a online rubric system that improves student outcomes by focusing on the feedback teachers deliver.

-This summer we are adding Single Sign On with OAuth and API endpoints to all our data points.
+This summer we are adding Single Sign On with OAuth and API endpoints to all our data structures.

 Course Builder
 As part of this upgrade we are launching a course builder template based on these HTML templates: https://glitch.com/@jgmac1106/indie-web-learning-networks